 As a global (re)insurer, we provide services and insurance coverages that allow our clients to rebuild after major losses and improve their resilience; we integrate ESG considerations into our underwriting to reduce risk and take advantage of opportunities for the benefit of our stakeholders.

-Our Enterprise Risk Management team integrates ESG performance, including climate change, into our Risk Register and extends that analysis to specific climate-related business risk evaluations in line with the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).
-See our TCFD Report, where we discuss climate risks and opportunities applicable to our business across the short, medium and long term.
+Our Enterprise Risk Management team formally identifies and integrates ESG performance, including climate change and climate-related risks, into our Risk Register and extends that analysis to specific climate-related business risk evaluations in line with the recommendations of TCFD.
+See our TCFD Report, which discusses climate risks and opportunities applicable to our business across the short-, medium-, and long-term.

-Since implementation of our Thermal Coal Policy, and even earlier in some cases, we have decreased our thermal coal accounts for various reasons including:
+Since implementation of our Thermal Coal Policy, we have decreased our underwriting of thermal coal accounts for various reasons including:

 - Submission had no climate-related transition plan.